Limited time offer on Packages until March 1 2020.

-Manual therapy can still feel a lot like massage therapy except it uses much more specific, detailed, and advanced techniques.
+Manual therapy can still feel a lot like massage therapy except it uses more specific, detailed, and advanced techniques.
 Considered a deep tissue specialty, manual therapy zeroes in through layers of fascia to get to specific points.
+It often includes gentle mobilization of nerve tissue, fascial adhesions, and active participation from the client.
 It often calls for working on an imbalance in another part of the body that may not seem related.
-It often includes gentle mobilization of nerve tissue, deep layered myofascial release and active participation from the client.

 It is a bit like getting your car detailed versus going through an automatic car wash.